Binge Eating Disorder

 - Binge episodes aren't associated with unhealthy compensatory behaviors (purging)

-What are medical complications of binge eating disorder?
+Medical complications of binge eating disorder

 - Weight gain